-CO2 equivalents in tonnes (Scope 3; own electricity consumption)(4)
+CO2 equivalents in tonnes (Scope 3; electricity consumption caused by 1&1 Versatel)(4)

 Total carbon emissions in metric tonnes

-(1) The figures for fiscal year 2020 cover electricity consumption for all 1&1 Versatel’s technical locations, plus locations where 1&1 Versatel is a user.
-The electricity consumption figures for and 2019 also include electricity consumption at 1&1 Versatel's office locations, since this data was not available separately.
-Electricity consumption did not increase despite the expansion of the network, as it is being steadily reduced by efficiency measures.
+(1) The figures cover electricity consumption for all 1&1 Versatel’s technical locations, plus locations where 1&1 Versatel is a user.
+The electricity consumption figures for 2019 also include electricity consumption at 1&1 Versatel's office locations, since this data was not available separately.
+Electricity consumption is not increasing despite the expansion of the network, as it is being steadily reduced by efficiency measures.

 (2) The figures for individual locations for which no readings are currently available are based on estimates; there is a delay before the data for energy consumption given for the years in question is allocated to specific time periods due to fluctuations in the reading and billing dates.
-Consequently, figures for prior periods may change after the report is published; as a result the figures for 2018 have been adjusted.
+Consequently, figures for prior periods may change after the report is published.

-(4) Estimate based on the data provided by the Umweltbundesamt (the Federal Environmental Agency) in 2019 for CO2 emissions per kilowatt hour in the German electricity mix (2018, 2019: 474 grams; 2020: 401 grams).
+(4) Estimate based on the data provided by the Umweltbundesamt (the Federal Environmental Agency) for CO2 emissions per kilowatt hour in the German electricity mix (2019: 474 grams; 2020: 401 grams; 2021: 366 grams).
 Actual emissions are lower due to the use of green electricity, although the proportion attributable to the latter cannot be quantified exactly.

-Relatively speaking, our office buildings account for a very small proportion of our energy consumption.
+Our office buildings account for a comparatively small proportion of our energy consumption.
 In addition, a significant share of the electricity purchased in the reporting period was certified green electricity, something that reduces the potential environmental impact.

 Electricity consumption(1) in MWh